xaviersolau/BlazorJsonLocalization/README.md

 #### Using a fall back

-Finally you can setup a fall back localizer in the localization options to use the fall back localizer any time where a message key is not found in a specific Localizer.
+You can setup a fall back localizer in the localization options to use the fall back localizer any time where a message key is not found in a specific Localizer.

 Here is an example that set up a fall back to the Fallback Json files defined in a given assembly.